niharika-sahu/git-fundamentals-practice/README.md

 # git-fundamentals-practice
+# My Practice Repo

-This is a practice repo
+This is a practice repository